DevAssureAi/visual-testing-demo/README.md

 - Validating orrectness of fonts
 - Validating correctness of spacings and alignments
 - Validating any missing or extra content in the website

+## Explanation:
+This [blog post](https://www.devassure.io/blog/visual-testing-selenium) explains how a graph or chart can be validated using visual comparison testing.
+If also has step by step breakdown of the different functions used in this.